TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/GlobalValues/Typo3ConfVars/Index.rst

 The documentation shown in the install-tool is automatically extracted from those values of :file:`DefaultConfigurationDescription.yml`.

-The install tool provides various dedicated modules that change parts of :file:`LocalConfiguration.php`, those can be found in **Admin tools > Settings**, most importantly section **Configure installation-wide options**:
+The Install Tool provides various dedicated modules that change parts of :file:`LocalConfiguration.php`, those can be found in **Admin tools > Settings**, most importantly section **Configure installation-wide options**:

 .. figure:: ../../../Images/InstallToolAllConfiguration.png
-   :alt: Configure installation-wide options in install tool with an active search
+   :alt: Configure installation-wide options in Install Tool with an active search